Frequently Asked Questions

 Q: Will you have National, Semi-National, and Regional Level Teams?

-A: Yes, level of players permitting, we will carry each level team at ages 13 and up.
-We will also have a 12’s team which will be a regional travel team.
+A: Yes, level of players permitting, we will carry each level team at ages 12 and up.

 Q: Will you have more than one Regional Team or National Team at an age group?

 A: Level of players and number of travel-ready players permitting, yes.
 Our goal is to have multiple National/Semi-National and multiple Regional teams at each age group through 15.
-For 16’s – 18’s, we will have National and Semi-National Teams, and Travel Light Teams.
-For more information on Travel Light, click here.
+For 16's, we will have National and Semi-National Teams; the National teams will all be located out of our Main facility.
+For 17's and 18's, we will have National teams and Travel Light Teams at our main facility, and Semi-National teams at Indian Trail and Concord (17 only).

 Q: My daughter only wants to play at the Regional level.
 If she is good enough to be on a National Team, can she play for a regional team instead?